bigmachini/backend-challenge-trip-extraction-2021/readme.md

 The focus of the evaluation will be clean, readable and tested code which follows best practices.

-##
+## Remarks
-Remarks: I was not able to get the same distance as the trip json file I tried three libraries and the math function on calculating distance but none ws able to give the same distance
+I was not able to get the same distance as the trip json file I tried three libraries and the math function on calculating distance but none ws able to give the same distance